 The information found here is best used along with some investigative work done by you.
 Finding out what the Department of Natural Resources says about a lake and talking to local anglers, especially at the bait shop, can save you a ton of time finding the fish and knowing what they’re biting on.

-Muskie can be ice fished at any hour of the day or night but changing light conditions in the morning and evening usually triggers more activity and feeding.
+Regarding the best time to ice fish muskie, they can be ice fished at any hour of the day or night but changing light conditions in the morning and evening usually triggers more activity and feeding.
 You’ll catch more Muskie in the 90 minutes surrounding sunup and sundown then at any other time.

 Muskie Ice Fishing Location